yousaf-shah/com.platopus.plugins.cookieCutter/README.md

 Solar2D plugin to get a cookie from webview for iOS, MacOS/Sim and Android

+Thanks to Scott Harrison @scottrules44 for help with the Apple versions!

 cookieCutter.getWebviewCookie("domainName", "cookieName", listener)

 To be consistent across supported platforms, the function triggers an event in a given listener and returns: